gargkshitiz/MicroServiceTemplate/README.md

 * Kafka client and consumer (service sends a message to kafka and also receives it using a listener.
 See /demoKafka endpoint)
 * Audit using AOP - client IP, Method arguments, Response value, response time , trackId  (exhibits all these using LogDocTrackConfig class)
 * Unit test case sample class AccountsControllerTest
+* Please note that the controller APIs are not RESTful as these are just for demo purpose.

 Project details
 ----------------